NOTE. We are in the process of updating this website. Prices and some products have changed. Contact us please.

-We are not.
+Hotel Heliconia is nowhere near Santa Catalina!
 We are located in Palmilla, about 8 km south of Mariato on the west coast of the Azuero peninsula.
 Sorry, we cannot pick up people in Santa Catalina, but you will pay the full package price in advance.
 You will miss the dinner and night with the preparation talk.
 And baby turtles in the right season.
 However, with pleasure we drop you off in Santa Catalina on the way back from our Coiba trip if that suits your travel plans.
 For folks going to Boquete next, there is a Hello Travel shuttle bus leaving from Santa Catalina around noon.

 14. Can you do day trips?

 Overnight trips will enable you to see so much more, for relatively little extra money!
-Also in the rainy season there may be thunderstorms in the afternoon that are no fun when you are on open water, and in the dry season the wind always picks up in the afternoon.
+Also during the rainy season there may be thunderstorms in the afternoon that are no fun when you are on open water, and in the dry season the wind always picks up in the afternoon.
 So by staying overnight we travel in the mornings, going early, and leaving Coiba around 9:30am – always safe and much more comfortable.

 15. We are currently in Panama and would like to go to Coiba this week/tomorrow.
 Can you tell us if this works?

 Sorry, but tomorrow is usually impossible.
 It takes a day or two to prepare for a tour and although we can work wonders, miracles are still beyond our means.
 We can only take you tomorrow if there happens to be a tour leaving tomorrow (unlikely in the low season) that also happens to have 1 or 2 open places (unlikely in the high season).